- Home

 Home Safety

-- Create and practice your home fire escape plan at least twice a year.
+- Practice your home fire drill at least twice a year with everyone in your household.

-- If a Fire breaks out - When in doubt, just get out.
-When you leave, close the door behind you to help contain the fire.
-Call 911.
-If you do try to fight the fire, be sure others are already getting out and you have a clear path to the exit.
+When in doubt, just get out.
+Close doors behind you as you leave to help contain the fire.
+Call 911 from a safe location.
+If you attempt to fight the fire, make sure others are already evacuating and you have a clear path to the exit.

 Home Heating